folio-org/folio-org.github.io/guidelines/github-action-ci.md

     - `"formatjs-compile": "formatjs compile-folder --ast --format simple ./translations/ui-users ./translations/users/compiled"`
 - Add `"@formatjs/cli": "^4.2.20",` as a devDependency

-## Replacing the Jenkins pipeline
+## Replace Jenkins pipeline

-The final step is to rename the `Jenkinsfile` into `Jenkinsfile.deprecated` which will stop the Jenkins pipeline to run parallely with the GitHub Action to remove the risk of publishing duplicate artifacts.
+The Jenkins pipeline needs to be disabled, to prevent it running in parallel with GitHub Action workflows and so publishing duplicate artifacts.

+Do: `git mv Jenkinsfile Jenkinsfile.deprecated`

-## Final Steps
+## Final steps

+### Merge to mainline

-Once the set-up and configuration is done, the workflow can be merged with the default branch and tested.
+After the set-up and configuration is done, the workflow can be merged with the default branch and tested.

-### Note
+### Required status checks

-Some repositories have the Jenkins CI pipeline set as a required status check for pr_merges.
-That needs to be removed to configure the Github Workflow successfully.
+Most repositories have the Jenkins CI pipeline configured as a "Required status check" (`jenkins/pr_merge`).
+That needs to be removed to configure the GitHub Workflow successfully.

+At the tab: "Settings > Branches > Branch protection rules" edit the current rule.

 <div class="folio-spacer-content"></div>